asengupta/avishek.net/_posts/2021-04-20-vector-calculus-simple-manifolds.md

 Before we delve into the material proper, let's look at the big picture approach that you will go through as part of this.

-- Required Review Material
 - Orthogonal Complements
 - Graphs and Level Sets
-- Gradients and Jacobians (basic stuff, not covering)
+- Gradients and Jacobians (We will not cover the basic material here too much, there may be other standalone posts about them, though)
 - Tangent Spaces
 - Parameterisation in an underdetermined system of Linear Equations